 - Tell us about yourself in the form

 - We will keep you in the loop about rehearsal times, audition dates, and we'll also include videos of recent performances

-Again, click this link for more information and we look forward to telling you about our performing ensembles.
+Again, visit the Ensembles Interest Form for more information and we look forward to telling you about our performing ensembles.

 The Collegium Musicum, under the direction of Dr. Gordon Haramaki, is a combined vocal and instrumental ensemble dedicated to exploring the music of the Middle Ages, Renaissance, and early Baroque through performance.
 The Collegium Musicum is open to all undergraduate and graduate students, as well as the larger SJSU community, and no audition is required.
 Participants have access to the instruments in the Vernon Reed Collection, including sackbuts, shawms, recorders, viols, cornetti, and harpsichords.

 The Collegium also collaborates with Opera Theater in the Venetian Opera Company Experiment (VOCE) to perform seventeenth-century opera.
 Past productions include Francesco Cavalli's La Didone (Spring 2010), and the current production of Claudio Monteverdi's L'incoronazione di Poppea.

 Directed by Professor Tom Hornig, the University Brass Ensemble features the finest brass musicians in the School of Music and Dance.
 Students enjoy a varied repertoire from Renaissance transcriptions to modern compositions and jazz arrangements in a large chamber ensemble.
 Students are selected for this ensemble by audition only.